qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 * :guilabel:`Select all` (:kbd:`Ctrl+A`) the features;
 * Copy the content of a cell in the clipboard with :guilabel:`Copy cell content`;
-* :guilabel:`Zoom to feature` without having to select it beforehand;
+* :guilabel:`Zoom to feature` without having to select it beforehand (double clicking the row header does the same);
 * :guilabel:`Pan to feature` without having to select it beforehand;
 * :guilabel:`Flash feature`, to highlight it in the map canvas;
 * :guilabel:`Open form`: it toggles attribute table into form view with a focus